 The festival of Artemis Bendis is described in the opening pages of Plato's Republic.
 Socrates tells how he had gone down to the Piraeus, to pray to the goddess, and to see the new-fashioned processions in her honour.
-He was starting to return home when he was pressed by friends to stay and sup with them. "'What, don't you know, said Adeimantos, that there will be a torch race on horseback in the evening, in honour of the goddess?'
-'On horseback!
+He was starting to return home when he was pressed by friends to stay and sup with them. "'What, don't you know,' said Adeimantos, 'that there will be a torch race on horseback in the evening, in honour of the goddess?'
+'On horseback?
 That is a novelty.
-To you mean that they will have torches, and pass them one to another while racing with their horses!'
-Yes, said Polemarchos."
+Do you mean that they will have torches, and pass them one to another while racing with their horses?'
+'Yes,' said Polemarchos."
 The competition was probably one of squad against squad, and thus the whole band of youths would have been victorious.

-813. A fragment of another revive relief, shown by the inscription to have been declicated by a victor in a torch race.
-In this case a low holds the burning torch over an altar.
+813. A fragment of another votive relief, shown by the

+inscription to have been dedicated by a victor in a torch race.
+In this case a boy holds the burning torch over an altar.

-814. Verive tables in commencement of a victory in the chariot race.
-A drayed chariever drives a charies, drawn by four horses, which move to the left in spirited action.
-Over them floats in the air a winged Victory extending a wreath, now wanting, towards the chariever.
+814. Votive tablet in commemoration of a victory in the chariot race.
+A draped charioteer drives a chariot, drawn by four horses, which move to the left in spirited action.
+Over them floats in the air a winged Victory extending a wreath, now wanting, towards the charioteer.